 Welcome student veterans!
 We have an active veterans community that can help you adjust to college life.

-- For certification or to learn about veterans educational benefits, contact the Veterans Education Benefits Office.
-We help veterans use their benefits to support their college expenses.
+For certification or to learn benefits, contact the Veterans Education Benefits Office.
+We help veterans use their benefits to support college expenses.

 Veterans Resource Centers

 The Veterans Resource Centers are working remotely, but are still here to support you!

 We create a safe and friendly space where veterans can talk with other veterans, students and advocates.

 A place to unwind, connect with your peers, check out the community bulletin board, and drink free coffee with fellow student veterans.

 The Southeast Campus Veterans Resource Center is located in Mt.
 Tabor Hall, Room 120.

 The Sylvania Veterans Resource Center is located in the CC building Room 226.